Humanities and History

-Humanities 7 integrates Language Arts with a survey of U.S. History from pre-colonization through the early 1800s.
-Students develop critical reading skills through independent reading coupled with shared reading.
-The writing workshop reinforces and enhances basic composition skills and immerses students in the process approach to writing in a variety of genres, from free-verse poetry to the five-paragraph essay.
+Humanities 7 integrates Language Arts with a survey of early U.S. History that examines Native American issues, the U.S. Constitution, the origins of our founding principles, the industrial revolution, and the divisive conflict over slavery.
+Students develop critical reading skills through daily independent reading coupled with shared reading that enriches the history curriculum.
+The writing workshop reinforces and enhances basic composition skills and immerses students in the process approach to writing in a variety of genres, from free-verse poetry to book reviews to the five-paragraph essay.

 Humanities 8 studies U.S. History from the Civil War through the present.
 Classic U.S. literature of the time reinforces historical understanding as well as providing a basis for studying the elements of fiction.
 Writing exercises continue to emphasize a process approach.
 Students work in a variety of genres with an emphasis on the essay.
 The course is writing intensive.
 Required texts include Joy Hakim’s series, A History of US; The Adventures of Tom Sawyer by Mark Twain; Animal Farm by George Orwell; and To Kill a Mockingbird by Harper Lee.
 Articles, short stories, and primary sources supplement these and readings of the students’ own choosing.